olivereisenhut/Darwin/README.md

 A port of the Darwin Theme for [VS Code](https://github.com/42stones/Darwin) created by Chris K. Seidel.

-To install, download the `darwin.itermcolors` file and import to the profiles colors settings.
+To install, download  `darwin.itermcolors` and import it to the profiles colors settings:

-Preferences > Profiles > Desired Profile > Colors > Color Presets > Import...
+`Preferences > Profiles > Desired Profile > Colors > Color Presets > Import...`

 ![screenshot](img/screenshot.png)